ב"ה

 The famous story from the Midrash about how Abraham destroyed the idols in his father's shop.
 An excerpt from the full DVD “Young Abraham”.

-Letters and Numbers of Torah - Tazria
+Letters and Numbers of Torah - Bechukotai

 Learning Likutei Sichos vol. 27, Tazria sicha 1